Testing for Differences in Stochastic Network Structure: Randomization procedure

 where $D_{ij,1}^{r}$ is the $ij$th entry of $D_{1}^{r}$.
 For any $\alpha \in [0,1]$, the proposed $\alpha$-sized test based on $T(D_{1},D_{2})$ rejects $H_{0}$ if

 and fails to reject $H_{0}$ otherwise.

 Since $(D_{1},D_{2})$ and $(D_{1}^{r},D_{2}^{r})$ have the same distribution under $H_{0}$, \cite{lehmann2006testing}, Theorem 15.2.1 implies the following.
-When $H_{0}$ is true the probability of a (incorrect) rejection does not exceed $\alpha$, or
+When $H_{0}$ is true the probability of an (incorrect) rejection does not exceed $\alpha$, or

-This is true for any test statistic $T(D_{1},D_{2})$.\footnote{The probability that this test (incorrectly) rejects the null hypothesis when it is true is less than $\alpha$.
-One can modify the test so that this probability is exactly $\alpha$.
-See \cite{lehmann2006testing}, Chapter 15.2.} When the researcher has a collection of different network statistics, the researcher can combine them into one test statistic, or combine the tests in the usual way.
+This is true for any test statistic $T(D_{1},D_{2})$.
+When the researcher has a collection of network statistics, the tests can be combined in the usual way.
 One can also test whether any number of adjacency matrices are drawn from the same random graph model by permuting all of the corresponding entries.